 The 10 Best Cities for Summer Beer Drinking

 There’s nothing I love more than hitting a great summertime Happy Hour with unique, local crafts beers on tap.
-Except, perhaps, indulging in a pint (or three) of my favorite brew in my favorite beer-drinking city in the world.
+Except, perhaps, indulging in a pint (or three) of my favourite brew in my favourite beer-drinking city in the world.